Human Perception and Digital Information Technologies

 2. The Neurodynamics of Technically Mediated Motion: Perceptual vs. Conceptual Animation in Artworks of Nam June Paik and Bill Viola – N. Katherine Hayles

-3. Moving Image and Human Perception: Affect in Hand-Drawing Animation and Computer-Generated Imagery – Tomoko Tamari
+3. Moving Images and Human Perception: Affect in Hand-Drawn Animation and Computer-Generated Imagery – Tomoko Tamari

-5. On Pixar’s Marvelous Astonishment: When Synthetic Bodies Meet Photorealistic Worlds – Eric Jenkins
+5. On Pixar’s Marvellous Astonishment: When Synthetic Bodies Meet Photorealistic Worlds – Eric S. Jenkins

 6. Player and Avatar in Motion: Affective Encounters – Daniela Bruns